japila-books/apache-spark-internals/docs/storage/BlockManager.md

 Reporting [blockInfoManager.size] blocks to the master.
 ```

-For each block metadata (in xref:storage:BlockInfoManager.adoc[]) it <<getCurrentBlockStatus, gets block current status>> and <<tryToReportBlockStatus, tries to send it to the BlockManagerMaster>>.
+For each block metadata (in storage:BlockInfoManager.md[]) it <<getCurrentBlockStatus, gets block current status>> and <<tryToReportBlockStatus, tries to send it to the BlockManagerMaster>>.

-If there is an issue communicating to the xref:BlockManagerMaster.adoc[BlockManagerMaster], you should see the following ERROR message in the logs:
+If there is an issue communicating to the BlockManagerMaster.md[BlockManagerMaster], you should see the following ERROR message in the logs:

 ```
 Failed to report [blockId] to master; giving up.